Chapter 31:

 “Oh what are you going to say?
 ‘Calm down?!’
 She’s the beast with a thirst for blood; why don’t you talk to her?”

+Hearing him say that made me flinch.
 I spared a glance upward and bit my lip, then closed my eyes.
-I hoped this would work.
+I hoped my plan would work, and prayed that God would let me say the right thing.

 Please sign in to leave a comment.